Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/10 - Backup & Restore/README.md

 Skill Description
 -----------------
-The fellow understands the process of backing up data on a system in a frequent manner so as to be able to recover from data loss or system crashes
+The Fellow understands the process of backing up data on a system in a frequent manner so as to be able to recover from data loss or system crashes

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to do the following:
+After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:

-- Setup recurring automatic backups of critical data (database, e.t.c) on a system
+1. An exercise that covers the following operations:
-- Setup scripts to move the backup data to an external store (AWS S3)
+  - Setting up recurring automatic backups of critical data (database, e.t.c) on a system
-- Put together a recovery plan to restore the data in the event of data loss
+  - Setting up scripts to move the backup data to an external store (AWS S3)
-- Identify existing backup/restore tools
+  - Putting together a recovery plan to restore the data in the event of data loss

 **Objectives**